Battle of Saraqib

-On 28 March, the army continued their offensive and took control of Khan Sibil, a village near Saraqeb.
+On 28 March, the army continued their offensive and took control of Khan al-Sabil, a village near Saraqeb.
 The Arab news channel Al Jazeera showed video footage of the destruction of the city during the battle which killed dozens of armed men and civilians.

 Aftermath

 On 1 November 2012 rebels attacked three, and overran at least one, army checkpoints on the road to Saraqeb, killing eight soldiers and seven rebels.
 The rebels captured and killed two government soldiers by beating and shooting.
-On 2 November, Syrian Army had completely withdrawn from Saraqib.
-After capturing Saraqib, FSA started to bomb the Syrian Army's Taftanaz Helicopter Air Base.
+On 2 November, the Syrian Army had completely withdrawn from Saraqib.
+After capturing Saraqib, the FSA started to bomb the Syrian Army's Taftanaz Military Airbase.